 The treasury is fine at the moment.

 There are a record number of people attending this interim in person, 419.
 There are 667 registered in total.
-Therefore, there is a small surplus for this session.
+Therefore, we are expecting a small surplus for this session.

 Annex B contains a breakdown of the countries from which people are attending.